skip to content

 Contact information, firm size, and industry classification for firms were drawn from the Quarterly Census of Employment and Wages (QCEW) data maintained by the Minnesota Department of Employment and Economic Development (DEED).
 Additional contact information was obtained through telephone calls and websites.

-Following a review of the survey results and coding to an occupational (SOC 2018) category (see section on SOC coding below), the data were scaled to produce estimates representative of Minnesota's labor market by Planning Region.
+Following a review of the survey results and coding to an occupational category using SOC 2018 (see section on SOC coding below), the data were scaled to produce estimates representative of Minnesota's labor market by Planning Region.
 The scaling process takes account of the distribution of job vacancies and overall employment by industry and size in the respondent group and in the universe of regional employers.

 Breaks in Series and Re-estimation Processes